hoshicasia/ASR-main/README.md

 ```

 ## Inference
-To run inference on the LibriSpeech test dataset:
+To run inference on the LibriSpeech test dataset (default: test-clean):

 ```bash
 python inference.py -cn=inference_bpe writer=none text_encoder.model_path=data/bpe_model.model inferencer.from_pretrained=data/best_model/
 ```
+Among the options for evaluation: argmax, beam_search, beam_search_lm.
+The latter one is recommended.

 You can also use your own dataset in the following format: